Mian Muhammad Shafi: Political career

-Punjab Muslim League

-Mian Muhammad Shafi organized a Muslim Association in early 1906, but when the All-India Muslim League was formed, he established its powerful branch in the Punjab of which he became the General Secretary.
+Mian Muhammad Shafi organized a Muslim association in early 1906, but when the All-India Muslim League was formed, he established its powerful branch in the Punjab of which he became the general secretary.
 This branch, organized in November 1907, was known as the Punjab Provincial Muslim League.

 He was also a member of the Simla Deputation in 1906.
 In 1909, and again in 1912, Shafi was nominated to the Provincial Legislative Council.
 In 1911, 1914, 1917, he was a member of the Imperial Legislative Council.
 He was appointed a CIE in 1916.
-In July 1919, Mian Muhammad Shafi, who had been elected as the President of the Chief Court Bar, became a member of the Viceroy’s Executive Council during 1919–24.
-His tenure as Education Member was marked by many important developments, including the setting up of the Muslim University of Aligarh.
-He was also acting Vice-President of the Governor-General's Executive Council 1922–25.
-He was Council's member for education, health and later also for Law; also, he was knighted in 1925 with the KCSI.
+In July 1919, Mian Muhammad Shafi, who had been elected as the president of the Chief Court Bar, became a member of the Viceroy’s Executive Council during 1919–24.
+His tenure as Education Member was marked by many important developments, including the setting up of the Aligarh Muslim University.
+He was also acting vice-president of the Governor-General's Executive Council 1922–25.
+He was Council's member for education, health and later also for law; also, he was knighted in 1925 with the KCSI.

-Mohammad Shafi supported the government in Simon commission in 1927 Muslim league session in Lahore.

 After completing his term, he again became active in Muslim politics and played an important role when the Simon Commission visited India and, again, at the first Round Table Conference 1930–31.

 His two daughters namely Begum Jahan Ara Shah Nawaz and Begum Geti Ara Bashir Ahmad earned fame as leading Muslim women who took active part in the Pakistan Movement.
 He was married to Mehrunissa, elder sister of Sir Abdul Rashid.

 Death

 He died on 7 January 1932 and was buried in his ancestral graveyard in Baghbanpura, Lahore.
-Sir Shafi was married twice and was survived by his children: Mian Muhammad Rafi, Begum Jahanara Shah Nawaz, Begum Geti Ara Bashir Ahmad and Mian Iqbal Shafi.
+Sir Shafi was married twice and was survived by his children: Mian Muhammad Rafi, Begum Jahan Ara Shah Nawaz, Begum Geti Ara Bashir Ahmad and Mian Iqbal Shafi.